Alsu3912/algorithms-and-data-structures/algorithms_and_data_structures.md

 Read about stack as a data structure.
 Apply this knowledge to solve a problem:
 Given a text consisting of alphabetical letters and numbers.
 This text has three types of brackets: "()", "{}" and "[]".
 You need to write a function which takes the text and returns `true` if the brackets are valid, `false` otherwise.
 Note that, the brackets are valid if and only if each opened bracket has closed.
 The brackets may be nested.

+The task might be solved without using stack by several local counters.
+But in your implementation you should use stack.

 Input: ({[]})
 Output: true